 - The intensive ‘go live’ period is repeated, and the project can last for a longer duration

-- Focus can become diverted to the ‘go live’ tier leaving other tiers neglected during testing phase
+- Focus can become diverted to the ‘go live’ tier leaving other tiers neglected during the testing phase

-Whether you opt for a phased implementation, or a big bang approach will depend upon your bank's individual requirements.
+Whether you opt for a phased implementation, or a big bang approach will depend upon your bank's requirements.
 Whichever route you choose, customer experience should be prioritized at all times.
-Outsourcing to a specialized contact center to help your clients implement new banking software, install RDC scanners or learn how to set up their ACH templates is an efficient way to ensure excellent client experience during a core conversion or system upgrade.
+Outsourcing to a specialized contact center to help your clients implement new banking software, install RDC scanners, or learn how to set up their ACH templates is an efficient way to ensure excellent client experience during a conversion or system upgrade.

 Our Technical Assistance Center (TAC) is a contact center and proprietary scheduling software that handles your client’s onboarding and training needs.
 We will work with you to understand your requirements and map out a plan to complete your program goals in an efficient timeline.